data-creative/data-creative.github.io/_posts/2017-06-19-tonebase-api.md

 ### Planning Phase

-It took around ten days of intermittent client meetings to translate conceptual ideas and user stories into a tangible system design.
+It took around ten days of intermittent client meetings and whiteboard sessions to translate conceptual ideas and user stories into a tangible system design.

+> It can be tempting to leave some planning efforts for future determination, but I advise you invest time up-front to establish a solid plan.
+It makes the development process so much easier.
+Even if the planning phase takes a few more days, this will likely lead to development phase efficiencies which by far outweigh the initial time investment.
+Comprehensive planning efforts also preserve the relationship between client and developer by preventing conflicts over differences of expectations caused by plan ambiguity.
+I advise you don't move into the development phase without first establishing and agreeing upon a solid, comprehensive plan.

-As a result of this planning effort, I produced a "Technical Requirements" document, which narrowly defined system scope and requirements, and formed a basis for shared expectations between developer and clients.
+As a result of this planning effort, I produced a "Technical Requirements" document, which narrowly and specifically defined system scope and requirements.

 #### Technical Requirements Document

-The Scope of Services document was an essential part of the success of this project.
-It established mutual expectations and a shared understanding between developers and clients.
+Like the Scope of Services document, the Technical Requirements document was also an essential part of the success of this project.
+And it also served to establish mutual expectations and a shared understanding between developers and clients.

+> Crafting a quality requirements document is essential to minimizing ambiguity and maximizing productivity during the development phase.
+Especially because thoughtful technical requirements lend themselves to be directly translated into subcomponent developer tasks, and allow the developer to focus on implementing instead of asking questions and waiting for further refinement of requirements.
+Even if you are using an agile approach, I would recommend you define requirements up-front in as comprehensive a manner as possible.

 The Technical Requirements document included the following sections: